-Our users tell us that one of their main worries as landlords is to stay on top of their legal responsibilities.
+Our users tell us that one of their main worries as landlords is to stay on top of legal requirements (their landlord responsibilities).
 We wanted to help, so we’ve asked Tessa Shepperson at Landlord Law Services to come to the rescue with a “how to rent checklist”.

 The result is the “Landlord duties” series, five articles to provide guidance for landlords at different stages of their tenancy.
 Each article is an abbreviated version of the content available on Landlord Law Services: if you want to delve deeper, you can access the full content by signing up to their service.

 This first article is about what you need to do to get your property ready to rent.

 Before you start

 Your personal circumstances dictate what exactly you need to consider and what are your landlord responsibilities.
 Before you dive into our checklist, please make sure you’ve considered the following:

 Is the property in England or Wales?

 This is actually pretty important.
 Housing is devolved to the Welsh Assembly and there is starting to be quite a divergence in the regulations which apply to rented property.